arslanmusaddiq/1DT308-Introductory-Project/labs/4_iot_traffic_light.md

 * What is synchronised between the MQTT server and the device?
 * Code should be DRY (no unnecessary repeated statements)
 * Code should be divided into methods
-* The song should not be played in the eventhandler function but started in a separate loop (or thread).

 ### Check knowledge:
  * Ask the group members individually two questions each of the above questions.